lyngklip/structjs/README.md

 Unpack the [ ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) *buffer* according to the format.
 The result is an array even if it contains exactly one item.
 The *buffer* must contain at least the amount of data required by the format (`buffer.slice(offset).length` must be at least `struct(fmt).size`).

 `format`
-The format string used to construct this struct object.
+The format string used to construct the object.

 `size`
-The calculated size of the struct (and hence of the ArrayBuffer) corresponding to `format`.
+The calculated size of the struct (and hence of the [ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer)) corresponding to `format`.

 ##Format Strings
 Format strings are the mechanism used to specify the expected layout when packing and unpacking data.
 They are built up from Format Characters, which specify the type of data being packed/unpacked.
 In addition, there are special characters for controlling the Byte Order.
-###Byte Order, Size, and Alignment
+###Byte Order
 The first character of the format string can be used to indicate the byte order, according to the following table:

 | Character | Byte order    |